boristane/arr-sorting/README.md

 algo(arrObjects, (obj1, obj2) => obj1.a - obj2.a); // [ { a: 1, }, { a: 4, }, { a: 5, }, { a: 8, } ]
 ```

-Where `algo` is one of the following functions:
+where `algo` is one of the following functions:

 -   [bubble](#bubble)
 -   [insertion](#insertion)